Financial Aid & Scholarships - Graduate

 Scholarships and awards

 Many scholarships and awards have been established by alumni, faculty and staff, parents, students, businesses, and organizations.
 Recipients are selected by scholarship committees on the basis of an application, grade point average, and other materials as deemed appropriate by departmental committees.
 Scholarships are presented to students whose qualifications best fit the stipulations of the donor.
-Approximately one million dollars is awarded each year.
-Amounts vary annually based on funding from gifts or investment earnings available from a fund.
+Amounts may vary annually based on funding from gifts or investment earnings available from a fund.
 Almost all scholarships are contingent upon full-time enrollment both fall and spring semesters at UWL.
-Scholarships and awards are usually disbursed in two payments for the academic year, the first half in the fall semester and the other half in the spring semester.
+Scholarships and awards for the academic year are usually paid in two payments, the first half in the fall semester and the other half in the spring semester.

 Further resources